DhiegoFC/IoT_for_Embedded_Devices/lessons/week_02/sources/README.md

-# Internet Protocols on Cisco Packet Tracer
+# SSH service on Wi-Fi network
 The pictures shows a Wi-Fi network with 3 devices:
 1. Your mobile phone acting as a Wi-Fi router
 2. Your notebook